-If a non-resident legal entity earns income based on capital gains from a resident or non-resident legal entity or natural person, or earns income from a resident legal entity based on royalties for intellectual property rights, interest, rent from leased and subleased real estate and movables in the territory of the Republic of Serbia, or compensation for services provided in the territory of the Republic of Serbia in an enforcement procedure, it will be obliged to submit a tax return through a tax agent within 30 days of the date of gaining the income.
+If a non-resident legal entity earns income based on capital gains from a resident or non-resident legal entity or natural person, or earns income from a resident legal entity based on dividends and shares in a legal entity, royalties for intellectual property rights, interest, rent from leased and subleased real estate and movables in the territory of the Republic of Serbia, or compensation for services provided in the territory of the Republic of Serbia in an enforcement procedure, it will be obliged to submit a tax return through a tax agent within 30 days of the date of gaining the income.
 Based on the tax return the competent tax authority will issue a tax bill assessing tax according to the tax bill at the rate of 20%.